 In Dan Abnett's Gaunt's Ghosts novel The Guns of Tanith, cornered in the control room with no way to work it, Jagdea takes out poison pills to avoid capture.
 Bonin doesn't let her, and someone who does know how to work arrives in time.

-In Animorphs, an unnamed controller scientist decided that he would rather die of Kandrona Starvation than be killed by Visser Three.
+In Animorphs, an unnamed controller scientist decided that he would rather die of Kandrona Starvation (a horrifically painful death) than be killed by Visser Three.

 Happens in Romance of the Three Kingdoms.
 When Guan Yu is captured and executed, his two surviving subordinates, Zhou Cang and Wang Fu, both commit suicide before Maicheng finally falls.